Beebeeoii/very-cool-number/README.md

 ## Conclusion

 Not using the base pointer and solely relying on the stack pointer indeed **boosts the performance** of deep recursive program like this one.
 This is mainly because of the number of stack frames being created during the execution.

----

-Just some closing words (and also for myself to look back in the future).
-This has been an interesting challenge as it was my first time writing some `x86-64` code.
-Met with a lot of frustrations due to segfaults and obviously wrong results along the way.
-Also learnt about the importance of using a debugger, especially so when bugs are not so obvious in "less readable" code like assembly.